 Protect your own meetings.
 Splurge on a suite or other private meeting place so that you can entertain vendors and clients in a location that’s both swank and secluded.
 Have your colleagues debrief there, too.
 And be sure to shred the trash on your way out.

-Having been to many eLearning Guild conferences, I would suggest the following for reconnoitering the FocusOn Learning 2017 conference:
+Having been to many eLearning Guild conferences, I would recommend the following for reconnoitering the FocusOn Learning 2017 conference:

 1. Check Out Any Sessions By “Guild Masters”

 These are people who have made extraordinary contributions to the learning and development industry and are reliably informed on the latest trends and important developments that you need to know about.
 (The Guild Masters include our own Chad Udell, who will be speaking several times).
 If you get a chance to have a drink with one of these illustrious characters, jump at the chance.

 2. See All The Exhibitors, And Ask Each Of Them Tough Questions

 - “What do you have this year that you didn’t have last year?”

 - “What new products are you working on?”